Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Summary

 Mars bar is higher in carbs, calories and has a higher glycemic index.
-On the other hand, snickers are richer in proteins and are higher in fats.
+On the other hand, snickers are richer in proteins and higher in fats.
 Their vitamin and mineral profiles are poor.
 Consumption should be minimal because of their increased risks for different health disorders.

 Introduction